amy-tan-ux/art-trainer/README.md

 # art-trainer
-This art trainer provides an environment for aspire artist to train themselves by using randomly generated prompts.
+This art trainer provides an environment for aspiring artist to train themselves by using randomly generated prompts.

 # Version 1: Shapes and Texture
 In this version, the generator will focus on shapes and texture (material).